-This page allows users to change the VLAN ID of management access.
+This page allows the network administrator to change the VLAN ID of management access.
 Management access protocols such as http, https, SNMP and etc., are only accessible from the VLAN specified as management VLAN.

+Item Description

-Item Description Management VLAN Select the VLAN ID as management VLAN.
+Management VLAN Select the VLAN ID as management VLAN.
 You can create additional VLAN profiles by Switch LAN>>VLAN management>> Create VLAN.

-Apply Save the settings or changes to the switch.
+Apply Apply the settings to the switch.